kylepaulsen/RoR2-Original-Sound-Track/README.md

 The top level `<loop>` tag determines if music should loop or pick another song (from matching songs) after a song ends.

+The top level `<muisic-path>` tag specifies where the plugin should scan for music.
+It does not traverse down directories.
+The default path it scans for music is: `Risk of Rain 2\BepInEx\plugins\OriginalSoundTrack`

 ## Scene IDs (level IDs).

 (As of the hidden realms update)